 From Managing with Aloha (Chapter 5 preamble):

 Kūlia i ka nu‘u.
-Define what achievement is for you, and strive to the highest summit there is.
+Define what achievement is for you, and strive to the highest summit of accomplishment there is.

 You will find you Ho‘omau; you persist in a way that will cause the good to last, for in striving for the best, you have become your best.
 As you grow, your Aloha has captured more abundance to be shared with others.